kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 This part applies to the following persons:

-\(a\) All air carriers and operators certificated under part 119 of this chapter authorized to conduct operations under part 121 or part 135 of this chapter, all air traffic control facilities not operated by the FAA or by or under contract to the U.S. military; and all operators as defined in 14 CFR 91.147.
+\(a\) All air carriers and operators certificated under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md|part 119 of this chapter]] authorized to conduct operations under part 121 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|part 135 of this chapter]], all air traffic control facilities not operated by the FAA or by or under contract to the U.S. military; and all operators as defined in 14 CFR 91.147.

 \(b\) All individuals who perform, either directly or by contract, a safety-sensitive function listed in subpart E or subpart F of this part.

-\(c\) All part 145 certificate holders who perform safety-sensitive functions and elect to implement [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.147   Passenger carrying flights for compensation or hire.|14 CFR 91.147]]cohol testing program under this part.
+\(c\) All part 145 certificate holders who perform safety-sensitive functions and elect to implement a drug and alcohol testing program under this part.

 \(d\) All contractors who elect to implement a drug and alcohol testing program under this part.